USMNT 0-3 Mexico: Gregg Berhalter's side given reality check in humbling defeat against Mexico defeat | Goal.com

 The pattern was familiar, even if the shift came much earlier on Friday than it did two months ago in the Gold Cup final.

 Berhalter's side started out fast then as well, but the Mexico side on Friday, with a few veterans in the mix and Tecatito on the wing running wild, took firm control.
-And much like in the Gold Cup final, once Mexico scored it felt as though the USA had a massive mountain to climb with little hope of getting to the top.
+And much like in the Gold Cup final, once Mexico scored it felt as though the USA had a massive mountain to climb with little hope of getting to the top, even if the USA boss saw positives from his side's loss on Friday.

+"From my perspective, and you guys may think I’m crazy, but I’m happier about this game than the Gold Cup final because in the Gold Cup final I felt like all we did was play the ball long, and that was our only solution," he told reporters after the match.
+"And now at least we tried to play the way we’re envisioning.
+I think, when I look at the game, it’s 3-0.
+To me, that’s not a fair reflection of the numbers."

 As if to illustrate the gap between the two sides, Berhalter turned to his bench and brought on Sargent, a young and relatively unproven forward to try and add a spark with his team trailing.
 Martino, by contrast, turned to Hirving "Chucky" Lozano with his team in the lead.